BYU-ODH/cambodian-child-theme/README.md

 ## FacetWP - Pods Integration
 Paid FacetWP accounts have access to a number of [add-ons](https://facetwp.com/add-ons/) to improve the functionality of FacetWP.
 This plugin "This lets you create facets based on Pods (meta-based) custom fields."

+## Additional Plugins

+### Better Notifications for WP
+[This plugin](https://wordpress.org/plugins/bnfw/) allows notifications (AKA emails) to be sent out to certain groups of users when particular events happen.
+As currently implemented, the team uses this to notify those interested in the project when a new blog post has been published.

+### Current Year and Copyright Shortcodes
+[This plugin](https://zatzlabs.com/project/current-year-and-copyright-shortcodes/) provides shortcodes that can be deployed in parts of the site to indicate copyright and current year.
+This is currently used in the footer widget for the site.

+### Elementor
+[This plugin](https://elementor.com/) allows for a GUI-like experience when constructing pages.
+This is currently used on pages like [Interview Topics](https://cambodianoralhistoryproject.byu.edu/interview-topics/).
+Without this plugin, the explanatory text on the page appeared below the list of topics.
+This was the most expeditious way to fix that interaction.

+### Email Logs
+[This plugin](https://wpemaillog.com/) creates easy-to-read logs of all emails sent by the WordPress site.
+The team used it primarily when first setting up notifications with `Better Notifications for WP` to make sure it behaved as desired.

+### Import and export users and customers
+[This plugin](https://wordpress.org/plugins/import-users-from-csv-with-meta/) allows for creating users with CSV.
+The team used it to create new users that would have particular roles so that those users could receive notifications when new posts were published.

+### Lara's Google Analytics
+[This plugin](https://www.xtraorbit.com/wordpress-google-analytics-dashboard-widget/) allows for in-dashboard exploration of Google Analytics.
+It is ODH's go-to plugin for this feature.

+### Ninja Forms
+[This plugin](https://ninjaforms.com/?utm_source=Ninja+Forms+Plugin&utm_medium=readme) is used to create forms within the site.
+The team uses it on the [Contact Us](https://cambodianoralhistoryproject.byu.edu/contact-us/) and [Volunteer](https://cambodianoralhistoryproject.byu.edu/volunteer/) pages.

+### WP Cassify
+- [This plugin](https://wpcassify.wordpress.com/) is used to allow BYU users to log into the site using their Net ID.
+It is ODH's go-to plugin for this feature.
+In order for it to be used, users should have their username set to their Net ID (e.g., `blc6`) without any domain.
+Their email address can be set to any address they would like.
+When creating new users, the `Send the new user an email about their account` option should be _deselected_ as log-in process will default to BYU's CAS system.